Fidelity National Information Services (NYSE:FIS) Releases FY24 Earnings Guidance

 Fidelity National Information Services (NYSE:FIS – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $4.88-4.98 for the period, compared to the consensus estimate of $4.72.
 The company issued revenue guidance of $10.10-10.15 billion, compared to the consensus revenue estimate of $10.13 billion.
 Fidelity National Information Services also updated its FY 2024 guidance to 4.880-4.980 EPS.

-Fidelity National Information Services (NYSE:FIS – Get Free Report) last announced its earnings results on Monday, May 6th.
-The information technology services provider reported $1.10 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.96 by $0.14.
+Fidelity National Information Services (NYSE:FIS – Get Free Report) last released its earnings results on Monday, May 6th.
+The information technology services provider reported $1.10 earnings per share for the quarter, beating the consensus estimate of $0.96 by $0.14.
+The firm had revenue of $2.47 billion for the quarter, compared to analyst estimates of $2.44 billion.
 Fidelity National Information Services had a positive return on equity of 13.06% and a negative net margin of 54.30%.
-The business had revenue of $2.47 billion for the quarter, compared to analysts’ expectations of $2.44 billion.
-During the same quarter last year, the firm earned $1.29 EPS.
-The business’s revenue for the quarter was up 2.9% on a year-over-year basis.
-As a group, equities research analysts expect that Fidelity National Information Services will post 4.71 earnings per share for the current year.
+The company’s quarterly revenue was up 2.9% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.29 earnings per share.
+On average, research analysts expect that Fidelity National Information Services will post 4.71 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, June 24th.
-Investors of record on Monday, June 10th will be issued a dividend of $0.36 per share.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.95%.
-The ex-dividend date is Monday, June 10th.
-Fidelity National Information Services’s dividend payout ratio (DPR) is -12.81%.

-Fidelity National Information Services declared that its Board of Directors has initiated a share buyback plan on Monday, February 26th that authorizes the company to repurchase $500.00 million in shares.
-This repurchase authorization authorizes the information technology services provider to purchase up to 1.3% of its shares through open market purchases.
-Shares repurchase plans are usually a sign that the company’s management believes its stock is undervalued.
+Fidelity National Information Services declared that its Board of Directors has initiated a stock buyback plan on Monday, February 26th that allows the company to repurchase $500.00 million in shares.
+This repurchase authorization allows the information technology services provider to repurchase up to 1.3% of its stock through open market purchases.
+Stock repurchase plans are generally a sign that the company’s board believes its shares are undervalued.

 About Fidelity National Information Services